FredKSchott/snowpack/www/_template/tutorials/svelte.md

 <div class="frame"><img src="/img/guides/react/minimalist-hello-world.png" alt="screenshot of project-template-minimal, which shows 'Hello world' in text on a white background." class="screenshot"/></div>

-Now that you have a basic project up and running, to install Svelte, run the following command in your project directory:
+Now that you have a basic project up and running!
+The next step is to install Svelte.
+Run the following command in your project directory:

 ```bash
 npm install svelte --save